Abbacchio: History

 Throughout central Italy, including Sardinia, pastoralism was the main source of meat.
-The tradition of consuming Abbacchio spread in ancient times where mainly adult sheep were slaughtered.
-The slaughter of lamb was forbidden except during the Easter period and until June.
+Since ancient times, abbacchio has been one of the staple foods of the Lazio region, especially for rural communities, whose consumption at the table was considerable.
+The tradition of consuming abbacchio spread in ancient times where mainly adult sheep were slaughtered.

+The slaughter of abbacchio was forbidden except during the Easter and Christmas periods, and until June.
+Over the centuries, given the importance of the food, around 100 recipes for preparing lamb have been developed in Lazio.